gazebo-web/yamlpatch/README.md

 output: config.yaml
 ```

-Without this config file, `yamlpatch` will not run.
+Without this manifest, `yamlpatch` will not run.
 We suggest including this manifest in your project's root folder.

 If everything was properly configured, running `yamlpatch` in your project's root folder will produce the following output file:
 `config.yaml` that contains a base config from `base.yaml` but with all the patch files applied from the `patches` list.